Komalb07/Desktop-Voice-Assistant/README.md

 # Desktop-Voice-Assistant

-This is a desktop voice assistant which works by processing the voice input from the user and identifying the keywords from it and executing the respective command.
-Several python libraries like pyttsx3, pywhatkit, speech recognition etc libraries are used to build this assistant.
+This voice assistant enables the user to input commands using their voice.
+After receiving the voice input from the user, it processes the input command and identifies the keywords in it and executes the task accordingly.
+This assistant is built using various python libraries including speech_recognition, pyttsx3 , pywhatkit, datetime and other python libraries.
+It performs tasks like opening a website that you asked for, performing basic mathematic calculations, It reads a summary about a person that you are looking for from Wikipedia and many more

+This is a fun and very useful tool